fejao/joblinge_install/README.md

 Was Sie Git auf Ihrem Computer installieren sollten
 _____________________________________________

-# joblinge_install
-How to install the tools for using at the Joblinge course

 ## 1- Install Visual Studio Code
 Please read the installation instructions at:
 [Installing Visual Studio Code](vsc/README.md)